Skip to main content

 Here’s the quick version for those who just need the essentials.
 You can dig into the details in the sections below.

-• Who regulates you: Indiana State Department of Health (ISDH), specifically the Body Art Program
+• Who regulates you: Indiana Department of Health (IDOH), specifically the Body Art Program

 • Studio license required: Yes.
 Every tattoo establishment needs a valid Body Art Establishment permit